Rohansalwi/surfs_up/README.md

 <img width="135" alt="Screen Shot 2022-02-27 at 5 36 14 PM" src="https://user-images.githubusercontent.com/96554223/155902933-e8675a12-9ead-4943-8270-a371396f0974.png">
 <img width="133" alt="Screen Shot 2022-02-27 at 5 36 30 PM" src="https://user-images.githubusercontent.com/96554223/155902936-ddcbc359-c2d1-4136-b9d6-733e2a6bd278.png">

-Looking at bot the temperature and precipitation data, we can safely conclude to have the store open year round.
+Looking at both the temperature and precipitation data, we can safely conclude to have the store open year round.